-- Wide ambient temperature range: -40°C to 150°C - 3.3 or 5 V single supply operation - Programmable through output pin or through dedicated programming pin for easier device programming - AEC-Q100 Grade 0, automotive qualified - Monolithic Hall IC for high reliability - Surface-mount, small-footprint, low-profile TSSOP-8 package for safety-critical applications.
+- Wide ambient temperature range: -40°C to 150°C - 3.3 or 5 V single-supply operation - Programmable through output pin or through dedicated programming pin for easier device programming - AEC-Q100 Grade 0, automotive qualified - Monolithic Hall IC for high reliability - Surface-mount, small-footprint, low-profile TSSOP-8 package including broken ground and VCC detection, make it ideal for safety-critical applications.
 The accuracy and flexibility of this device is enhanced by user programmability, performed via the output pin or through the dedicated programming pin, which allows the device to be optimized in the application and cancels errors caused by mechanical assembly tolerances on the PCB.
 Device specifications apply across an extended ambient temperature range: -40° C to 150° C.